 MHS Careers Lead: Sean Hay (email@example.com) or 0191 297 9700.

 MHS Governors: Our CEIAG strategy and policy has been formally adopted by our governing body.
-Our careers link governor Angela Towes.
+Our careers link governors Angela Towes and Beverley Oliver.

 For tailored advice and guidance please select from the options below;